 Half an hour later, I still hadn’t spotted any player.

 “Maybe they are jetlagged.
-They are not coming.”
-I mumbled disappointedly.
+They are not coming,” I mumbled disappointedly.

-All of a sudden, I spotted my dad chatting with a guy, someone very tall, “Who is that?”
-I walked towered them.
+All of a sudden, I spotted my dad chatting with a guy, someone very tall.

+“Who is that?”
+I said as I walked toward them.

-The guy nodded to me: “Hello.
-You must be Zack!”
-He said cheerfully.
+The guy nodded to me.

+“Hello.
+You must be Zack!” he said cheerfully.

-“Kevin, meet my son Zack!”
-My dad introduced me, “Zack, meet…”
+“Kevin, meet my son, Zack!” my dad said, introducing me.
+“Zack, meet…”

+“Oh, my gosh!”
+I shouted.

-“Oh My God!”
-I shouted, standing right in front of me was was a tall bold black man, he was in a black suit and a yellow cap.
+Standing right in front of me was a tall, bold black man.
+He was in a black suit and a yellow cap.
 His eyebrows were thick and dark.
 His eyes were small and deep.
 His face looked bright.
+He smiled.

-He smiled:” Hey what’s up kido, how ya’ll doing!”
+“Hey, what’s up kiddo?” he said.
+“How ya’ll doing!”

-“Your K…KD!”
+“Your K…K.D.!”
+I said.

 My face brightened, for I’d never thought of meeting this guy one day.

 I wanted to tell him how good he played, and how I supported him no matter what choice he’d made, and I wanted to tell him how hard I’d worked to be able to play like him, but I was too nervous to say a word.

-After a while, I said “Kevin, may I take a picture with you?”
+After a while, I said, “Kevin, may I take a picture with you?”

+“Yeah sure!” he replied.

-“Yeah sure!”
-My dad turned on his phone, “Say Chee-“ “Yo Kevin,” someone came over, “We’ve got a meeting in ten minutes.
+My dad turned on his phone, “Say, ‘Chee—'”

+“Yo, Kevin,” someone called and came over.
+“We’ve got a meeting in 10 minutes.
 Let’s go!”
-He dragged Kevin from my side, “Sorry!”
-He shouted disappointedly, “Bye!”
+He dragged Kevin from my side.

+“Sorry!” he shouted disappointedly.

+“Bye!”
 I shouted faintly behind.

 I hope Kevin enjoyed his visit to China.
 I certainly hope to meet with him again in the future.

+Word Count:

+Captain’s Notes: Zack, great job telling this really interesting story.
+I have already helped you fix most of the mistakes.
+But you need to add a few more grounding details.
+When and where does the story start?
+How old were you?
+What grade were you in?
+Why was K.D. in China?
+Also, the story ends too suddenly.
+So please work on the resolution.
+Add a few more sentences to wrap it up.
+Finally, I’d love to see that picture your dad took of you with K.D.
+Thanks!